 EFFECTIVE DATE REVISION SUMMARY 3.1.2020 Version 4.1: (cont'd) Section 3.4.2 Rate and Term Refinance: Changed cash-back to allow the greater of \$2,000 or 1% of the new refinance loan amount.
 Section 3.13.2 Non AUS Jumbo Loans: Increased maximum loan amount up to \$1,100,000 for AK and HI properties.
-Section 3.13.4 Non AUS Medical Professionals Program: Increased maximum loan amount up to \$530,000 for: (i) 97% LTVs secured by a 1-unit single family, condo or co-op; and (ii) 90% LTVs secured by a manufactured home.
+Section 3.13.4 Non AUS Medical Professionals Program: Increased maximum loan amount up to \$530,000 for: 97% LTVs secured by a 1-unit single family, condo or co-op; and 90% LTVs secured by a manufactured home.
 Increased maximum loan amount up to \$1,100,000 for AK and HI properties.
 Section 6.0 Delegated Underwriting Requirements: Added this new section.
 Section 7.0 Become a Master Policy Holder: Added this new section.
-7.10.2020 Version 4.2: (effective 7.10.2020, unless otherwise noted) COVID-19 Guidelines: Added new section.
-Section 1.1 Underwriting Philosophy: Added that National MI's announcements are part of the TrueGuide®.
+7.10.2020 Section 7.0 Become a Master Policy Holdel: Added this new section.
+Version 4.2: (effective 7.10.2020, unless otherwise noted) COVID-19 Guidelines: Added new section.
+Section 1.1 Underwriting Philosophy: Added that National MI's announcements are part of the TrueGuide[].
 Section 1.2 Compliance with Laws and Regulations: Added reference to Taxpayer First Act and updated section title.
-Section 1.7 DAR with Independent Validation: Added reference to other applicable guidelines.
-Section 2.2.3 Construction to Permanent: Clarified when a 0x30 on construction loan payment history and an updated VVOE are required.
-Sections 2.2.5 Occupancy &amp; 3.5.1.18 Rental Income: Clarified when rental income from the subject property may be used to qualify. • Sections 2.2.11 & 3.4.4 Corporate Relocation: Clarified a pricing benefit may also eligible for borrowers with a U.S. military-sponsored relocation assistance/readiness program.
-Section 2.2.13 Appraisal Review: Added that the value from Freddie Mac's LPA® ACE appraisal waiver is eligible (effective 3.29.2020).
+Section 1.7 DAR with Independent Validation: Added reference to other applicable guideline Section 2.2.3 Construction to Permanent: Clarified when a 0x30 on construction loan payment history and an updated VVOE are required.
+Sections 2.2.5 Occupancy & 3.5.1.18 Rental Income: Clarified when rental income from the subject property may be used to qualify.
+Sections 2.2.11 & 3.4.4 Corporate Relocation: Clarified a pricing benefit may also eligible for borrowers with a U.S. military-sponsored relocation assistance/readiness program.
+Section 2.2.13 Appraisal Review: Added that the value from Freddie Mac's LPA[] ACE appraisal waiver is eligible (effective 3.29.2020).
 Section 2.2.14 Manufactured Homes: Clarified that single-wide is ineligible.
-Section 2.2.15 Automated Tools: Added DU®/LPA® A/E and LPA® ACE; and clarified AUS outcomes and clarified eligibility of Fannie Mae's rural high-needs appraisal waiver as Automated Tools.
-Section 3.1.4 ARMs: Updated the list of Eligible Indices to be the same as allowed by the GSEs.
-Section 3.1.4 Arivis: Opdated the list of Engible indices to be the same as anowed by the GSEs.
-Sections 3.4.5 Construction-to-Perm &amp; 4.4 Commitment &amp; Insurance Activation: Clarified non-delegated Commitments with changes affecting underwriting eligibility and/or pricing must be resubmitted for re-evaluation.
-Section 3.5.5.2 Qualifying Payment Amounts: Clarified that the monthly MI premium must be included in the new mortgage payment PITIA for qualifying purposes.
+Section 3.1.4 ARMs: Updated Tools: Added DU[]/LPA[] A/E and LPA[] ACE; and clarified AUS outcomes and clarified eligibility of Fannie Mae's rural high-needs appraisal waiver as Automated Tools.
+Section 3.1.4 ARMs: Updated the list of Eligible Indices to be the same as allowed by the GSE Sections 3.4.5 Construction-to-Perm & 4.4 Commitment & Insurance Activation: Clarified non-delegated Commitments with changes affecting underwriting eligibility and/or pricing must be resubmitted for re-evaluation.
+Section 3.5.2 Qualifying Payment Amounts: Clarified that the monthly MI premium must be included in the new mortgage payment PITIA for qualifying purposes.
 Section 4.2 Submission Requirements: Updated the list of required documents.